swarnimcodes/smarniw.xyz/content/posts/turepo.md

 # AoC in Elisp

-All inspired from watching tsoding's video and ready to write some elisp, turned to [Advent of Code](https://adventofcode.com/).
+All inspired from watching tsoding's video and ready to write some elisp, I turned to [Advent of Code](https://adventofcode.com/).
 That seemed like a challenge I could take.
 And surprisingly, I could solve some AoC problems without help from the clanker!
 Feels so rewarding to